moigagoo/configs/README.rst

 Configs: Configuration for Humans
 *********************************

-Parsing INI configs must be easy, as are INI files.
+Parsing INI configs must be easy, as are the INI files.

 **Configs** provides a simple API for getting data from INI config files.

-Loading data from a config is as easy as ``configs.load(my.conf)``.
+Loading data from a config is as easy as ``configs.load('my.conf')``.

 ``Configs`` work with both Python 2 and 3.

-See the full documentation at `configs.rtfd.org <http://configs.rtfd.org>`_.

 The repo is at `bitbucket.org/moigagoo/configs <https://bitbucket.org/moigagoo/configs>`_.

 Features
 ========

-*   Root-level params (with no section)
+*   Root-level params support
 *   Numeric values are converted automatically
 *   Sections with only key-value items are parsed as dicts
 *   Sections with only flag items (keys with no value) are parsed as lists
-*   Mixed content sections are parsed as a dict and a list, which can be accessed individually
+*   Mixed content sections are parsed as tuples of a dict and a list, which can be accessed individually
-*   Sections are iterable (even the mixed ones)
+*   Sections are iterable (even the mixed ones; list first, dict second)
+*   Comments support

 Installation
 ============